 Apple launches the iPad tablet

 London hosts the 20th Olympic Games.

-The company installs lifts and escalators into some major infrastructure projects: King’s Cross, Paddington, London Bridge, Reading, Nottingham and many more station upgrades.
-Moving walkways are installed in many major supermarkets nationwide.
-Loading systems for distribution centres are added to their lift services.
+The company installed lifts and escalators into some major infrastructure projects: King’s Cross, Paddington, London Bridge, Reading, Nottingham and many more station upgrades.
+Moving walkways were installed in many major supermarkets nationwide.

-A year of milestones for Stannah as we celebrated 20,000 passenger and platform lifts being sold and 40 years of Stairlifts.
+2015 was a year of milestones for Stannah as we celebrated 20,000 passenger and platform lifts being sold and 40 years of stairlifts.